gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the 'scope' parameter is present:

-   - The value of the CBOR byte string encodes a CBOR array whose format MUST follow the data model AIF-OSCORE-GROUPCOMM defined in {{sec-format-scope}}.
+   - The value of the CBOR byte string encodes a CBOR array, whose format MUST follow the data model AIF-OSCORE-GROUPCOMM defined in {{sec-format-scope}}.
+In particular, for each OSCORE group to join:

-   - The group name of each OSCORE group to join under the Group Manager is encoded as a CBOR text string (REQ1).
+      - The group name is encoded as a CBOR text string (REQ1).

-   - Accepted values for role identifiers in the OSCORE group to join are: "requester", "responder", and "monitor" (REQ2).
-Possible combinations are: \["requester" , "responder"\].
-An additional role identifier is "verifier", denoting an external signature verifier that does not join the OSCORE group.
-Each role identifier MUST be encoded as a CBOR integer (REQ2), by using for abbreviation the values specified in {{fig-role-values}} (OPT7) (see {{profile-req}}).
+      - The set of requested roles is expressed as a single CBOR unsigned integer, computed as defined in {{sec-format-scope}} (REQ2) from the numerical abbreviations defined in {{fig-role-values}} for each requested role (OPT7).

 ## Authorization Response {#ssec-auth-resp}